< Terug naar resultaten

 • 1

-Our trip starts at Cortijo Rosario, located in the heart of the authentic Andalucian countryside, approximately 100km from Malaga.
-Our converted farmhouse is just a short walk from Algamitas, a peaceful traditional village far from the hustle and bustle of the big towns or cities.
-This location is ideal as it gives the chance to experience the real Spain, whilst still offering very easy access to the best walking areas and Andalucian towns such as Olvera, Setenil and Seville which we'll visit during the week.
+We stay at Cortijo Rosario in the heart of the Andalucían countryside, around 62mi (100km) from Malaga.
+Our converted farmhouse is just a short walk from Algamitas, a peaceful traditional village far from big towns or cities.
+It’s the ideal chance to experience the real Spain, while still offering easy access to the best walking spots and towns such as Olvera, Setenil and Seville, which we'll visit during the week.
+Please note: There are Activity Level 2 (Leisurely/Moderate) and Activity Level 4 (Moderate/Challenging) departures for this trip.
+This itinerary provides a day-by-day schedule for each Activity Level.
+Please check the Dates & Prices tab to confirm the Activity Level rating for each departure before booking.
+During each week, there will only be one Activity Level (2 or 4) which means these will never run simultaneously.

 • 2